kubeckaj/JKCS.py-Manual/docs/source/HowToQML.rst

 How to QML
 ==========

-``JKML`` uses QML (https://www.qmlcode.org/index.html) for kernel ridge regression (KRR) applied on molecular representation (FCHL) to predict molecular system properties.
+``JKML`` by default uses QML (https://www.qmlcode.org/index.html) for kernel ridge regression (KRR) applied on molecular representation (FCHL) to predict molecular system properties.

 .. note::